HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation.md

 2. In the cluster, [retrieve the Leap image and create the `leap-harbor` secret](https://opensource.hcltechsw.com/leap-doc/latest/helm_load_images.html#retrieve-leap-container-image){target="_blank"}.

-3. Install your Leap Helm chart into your cluster.
+3. Install your Leap Helm chart into your cluster by running `helm install <your-leap-release-name> <path-to-leap-image> -n <your-dx-namespace>`.
+You can give it any release name you want, but it's best to make it descriptive, like "leap-release" or "leap-deployment".

     !!!note
         By default, the HAProxy service is deployed as a `LoadBalancer` service type.
 Set `networking.haproxy.serviceType` to `ClusterIP` in the `values.yaml` file if you use DX with an Ingress as described in the next step.